 - Give incentives to electric cars with bigger engines and larger capacity to carpool

 What Is The Difference Between Standard Car And Electric Car

 You do see many electric cars on Canadian roads but not quite popular as regular cars.
 As per most insurance companies, the insurance for both could be more or less the same.
-There is not much data to look back in time while calculating insurance cost for electric cars.
-In fact, the electric car insurance may turn out to be cheaper due to various factors that insurers look at.
-Some of these factors include the cost of maintenance and repairs, impact in a collision or claims statistics.
+There is not much data to look back in time while calculating insurance costs for electric cars.
+In fact, electric car insurance may turn out to be cheaper due to various factors that insurers look at.
+Some of these factors include the cost of maintenance and repairs, impact in a collision, or claims statistics.

 The electric car does have fewer parts when compared to a regular gas engine car.
 In a standard car, the powertrain consists of many parts to guzzle the fuel, inject the fuel and spark the ignition to get the car in motion.
 There are many parts that an electric car may not have.
 This is simply because they are not needed in an electric powertrain such as: